 Do You Need a Parks Pass for Yoho National Park?

 You need a National Parks Pass to visit Yoho National Park.
 You can purchase a Parks Canada pass at any park gate.
-Yes, Parks Canada employees do check, and you can get a ticket if you don’t have one.
+Yes, Parks Canada employees check, and you can get a ticket if you don’t have one.
 You’ll hit a Parks Canada gate right after Canmore along the Trans-Canada Highway if coming from Calgary before entering Banff.
-Parks Canada pass prices are as follows:

-Again, day passes are $10.50 per person, so depending on how many days you are staying and if you have plans to go elsewhere like Banff, Waterton, or Jasper, you may want to consider the Discover Pass.
-Discovery Pass fees are as follows:
+Again, day passes are $11.00 per person, so depending on how many days you are staying and if you have plans to go elsewhere like Banff, Waterton, or Jasper, you may want to consider the Discovery Pass.

 Best Yoho National Park Hikes